NREL/EnergyPlus/doc/src/docs/EngineeringReference/13b-EncyclopaedicRefs.md

 *EER*  = Energy Efficiency Ratio (W/W)

-<div img="image3721.txt">\(Powe{r_{Total,Rated}}\)</div>= Total electric power (compressors, condenser fans and evaporator fan) with 19.4°C wet-bulb temperature air entering the cooling coil, 35.0°C dry-bulb temperature air entering the air-cooled (outdoor) condenser, and air flow rate across the evaporator at the rated high speed air flow rate.
+<span>$Powe{r_{Total,Rated}}$</span>= Total electric power (compressors, condenser fans and evaporator fan) with 19.4°C wet-bulb temperature air entering the cooling coil, 35.0°C dry-bulb temperature air entering the air-cooled (outdoor) condenser, and air flow rate across the evaporator at the rated high speed air flow rate.
 Similar to the fan heat correction, the fan power correction is calculated in one of two ways depending on the input for internal static pressure.
 If no internal static is provided, fan power is calculated using:

 <div>\[FanPowerCorrection = {\dot V_{RatedHighSpeed}}*773.3\]</div>

 If the internal static pressure is provided, then the entire VAV fan model in EnergyPlus is evaluated at the rated high speed air flow rate and the total static pressure for rating and the then the fan power calculated by the fan model is used for the fan power correction.

-<div img="image3723.txt">\(TotCapTempModFa{c_{Rated}}\)</div> = Total Cooling Capacity Function of Temperature Curve evaluated with 19.44°C wet-bulb temperature air entering the cooling coil and 35.0°C dry-bulb temperature air entering the air-cooled (outdoor) condenser (dimensionless)
+<span>$TotCapTempModFa{c_{Rated}}$</span> = Total Cooling Capacity Function of Temperature Curve evaluated with 19.44°C wet-bulb temperature air entering the cooling coil and 35.0°C dry-bulb temperature air entering the air-cooled (outdoor) condenser (dimensionless)

-<div img="image3724.txt">\(EIRTempModFa{c_{Rated}}\)</div> = Energy Input Ratio Function of Temperature Curve evaluated with 19.44°C wet-bulb temperature air entering the cooling coil and 35.0°C dry-bulb temperature air entering the air-cooled (outdoor) condenser (dimensionless)
+<span>$EIRTempModFa{c_{Rated}}$</span> = Energy Input Ratio Function of Temperature Curve evaluated with 19.44°C wet-bulb temperature air entering the cooling coil and 35.0°C dry-bulb temperature air entering the air-cooled (outdoor) condenser (dimensionless)

 The Integrated Energy Efficiency Ratio (IEER) is intended to be a measure of merit for the cooling coil’s part-load efficiency.
 IEER replaced Integrated Part-Load Value (IPLV) as the part-load performance metric in Std.
 340/360 as of January 1, 2010.
 Full details regarding the IEER calculation are available in ANSI/AHRI Std.
 340/360 (AHRI 2007).
 A summary of the IEER calculations made by EnergyPlus for two-speed air-cooled DX cooling coils is provided below: